TISUnion/PrimeBackup/docs/chunking/index.md

 - the blob record itself uses `plain` as its own compression marker
 - each chunk is compressed independently according to `backup.compress_method` and `backup.compress_threshold`
 - the blob `stored_size` is the sum of unique stored chunk sizes

-Compared with direct blob storage, chunked storage is slower on the first backup of a file, because Prime Backup needs extra work to cut the file, calculate hashes, and process each chunk.
+- new chunk payloads are stored in pack entries instead of one file per chunk

-The benefit becomes apparent on subsequent backups where many chunks can be reused
+Compared with direct blob storage, chunked storage is slower on the first backup of a file, because Prime Backup needs extra work to cut the file, calculate hashes, and process each chunk The benefit becomes apparent on subsequent backups where many chunks can be reused

 ## Available Algorithms